Diagonal genus 5 curves, elliptic curves over $\mathbb Q(t)$, and rational diophantine quintuples: Introduction

 can be extended in exactly one way (the ``regular'' extension, which exists for every quadruple).

 This prompts the question whether the regular extension is the only extension that exists generically for quadruples in the family above.
 To answer this question, we have to study the situation over the rational function field~$\Q(t)$.
 It turns out that it is sufficient to determine the group~$E(\Q(t))$ for a specific elliptic curve~$E$ over~$\Q(t)$.
-Building on earlier work by Gusi\'c and~Tadi\'c~\cites{GusicTadic2012,GusicTadic2015}, which in turn uses an idea of Dujella~\cite{Dujella2000}, we develop an approach for doing this in the case when all $2$-torsion points on~$E$ are defined over~$\Q(t)$.
-We finally apply our method successfully to~$E$ and use the result to show that the regular extension is the only extension to a diophantine quintuple over~$\Q(t)$.
+This is where we use the algorithm developed in Section~\ref{S:EQt}.
+The result allows us to show that the regular extension is the only extension to a diophantine quintuple over~$\Q(t)$.
 We also show that $J(\Q(t))$ is generated by the differences of the $32$ $\Q(t)$-rational points on the associated genus~$5$ curve~$C$ (where $J$ is again the Jacobian of~$C$) and determine the structure of the group.